maor-rozenfeld/sell-bcash/README.md

 > **TAKE A DEEP BREATH**<br/>
 > Your BCash doesn't go anywhere. <br/>
-> As of 02/08 17:00 UTC, it is not possible to deposit BCash to an exchange in order to trade it for Bitcoin.
-Please be patient and check this guide later.

 This guide assumes you had Bitcoins in possesion prior the hard fork, and you know your private key for those Bitcoins.